 The Story – continued…

 Instead of waiting for Chu’s army to attack Wu, Sun Tzu invades Chu.
 But not head on.
 With brutal speed and efficiency attacking Chu outposts (a gorilla attack approach attacking smaller & weaker forces).
 This keeps Chu shifting forces between locations to protect their outposts tiring Chu’s army and gives Sun Tzu a better understanding of his enemy.
 Manoeuvre, surprise and deception are key here for Tzu.
 Greatest armies in war have always been won by brains not force.
 The board game Go can teach us something important here.
-It is more resource efficient to capture most territory with least number of stones.

 Some great quotes from Sun Tzu